 Her role is to build relationships with businesses, patrons, sponsors and funders to help grow and secure the Museum’s future.

-Carol grew up in Christchurch but has lived in neighbouring Le Bons Bay for the past 15 years.
+Carol grew up in Christchurch but has lived in Le Bons Bay for over 15 years.

-With her partner Ciarán, she runs a small business managing holiday rental accommodation and is involved in several local trusts.
+With her partner, Ciarán, she also runs a small business managing holiday rental accommodation and is involved in several local trusts.

 Carol is passionate about young people and education and enjoys using her organisational skills to facilitate learning experiences for people.